 Short Answer: NO.

-As active investors (Ref Link Proprietary Trading ). trading relatively small size to much larger institutional market participants it enables traders to be more responsive to market conditions and therefore scale into and out of positions without these positions going against them.
+As a proprietary being active trading in small size, relative to much larger institutional market participants, enables traders to be more responsive to market conditions and therefore scale into and out of positions without these positions going against them.

-As a consequence achieving average returns of 1 - 2 % per month is a realistic ROI on capital traded.
-However this represents only part of our activities as we seek to diversify risk.
+As a consequence achieving average returns of 2- 5 % per month is a realistic ROI on capital traded.
+This represents only part of our activities as we seek to diversify risk.

-We believe that if a shareholder holds their stock for at least three - five years, it will give enough time for returns to generate, subject to performance, we will make frequent dividend payments which obviously pleases shareholders and reduces their risk.
-The share being redeemable at par come with a 7.5% premium if exercised.
+We believe that if a shareholder holds their stock for at least three - five years, it will give enough time for returns to generate, subject to performance, we will make dividend payments which obviously pleases shareholders and reduces their risk.
+The shares being redeemable at par come with a 7.5% premium when exercised.

 What's the catch?

 We are a private limited company so you will need to be a qualified investor to invest.
 We are not looking for orphans, widows or people who require the word "Guaranteed returns" because they are seeking a risk free investment or promises thereof.
 Only serious investors that understand and accept the principles of risk and reward are accepted.

 This is because the capital that is used to purchase our shares is at risk.
 As a shareholder the value of the shares may not be the same as the amount you paid for them on exit.
 They could be less or a lot more.